marcelolavor/AOAI-workshop/0- Requirements/README.md

     - Windows / Mac / Linux:

         `pip3 install -r requirements.txt`

+### In case of failure (ex: "Error: pg_config executable not found.")
+- if error, run the following command in the terminal:
+    - Linux:
+        `sudo apt-get install libpq-dev`

 ## Create the necessary Azure resources
 - Insert your subscription ID in the file [createAll.ps1](./scripts/createAll.ps1) and save it.